-Dear students:
+Dear Mustangs:

-Welcome to the Southern Methodist University (SMU) Community!
-Whether you are entering for your first semester or returning to continue your studies, we are glad you are here.
-If you are a new student, we hope you will quickly find new friends and new opportunities for personal and intellectual growth.
-If you are a returning student, we are happy to welcome you back to the Hilltop!
+I hope you are ready for what will be an exciting academic year!
+Whether you are entering for your first semester or returning to continue your studies, I am glad you are here.
+If you are a new student, welcome!
+We hope you will quickly find new friends and new opportunities for personal and intellectual growth.
+If you are a returning student, I am delighted to welcome you back to the Hilltop!

-The SMU Student Handbook is your guide to information and services available through your affiliation with SMU.
-It includes information related to your rights and responsibilities as members of the SMU community, both on and off campus.
+The SMU Student Handbook is your guide to helpful information and services available to all SMU students.
+It includes information related to your rights and responsibilities as members of the SMU community, both on and off-campus.
 The Handbook includes the Student Code of Conduct, the University Conduct Review Process, Honor Code, and information/expectations that SMU needs to communicate to its students.
-The most up-to-date version of this handbook is available online at https://smu.edu/studenthandbook at any time.
+The latest version of this handbook is available online at smu. edu/studenthandbook at any time.

-I strongly encourage you to become familiar with the SMU Student Handbook.
-You will be held accountable for adhering to the policies and procedures outlined in this Handbook, both on and off campus.
+I strongly encourage you to carefully review the SMU Student Handbook.
+You will be held accountable for adhering to the policies and procedures outlined in this Handbook, both on and off-campus.

-Again, we are pleased that you are a part of the SMU community.
-We believe SMU offers much to its students, and we hope that you will take full advantage of all SMU has to offer you.
-We also look forward to what you will contribute to our community.
+Again, I am pleased that you are a part of the SMU community.
+I believe SMU offers much to its students, and I hope that you will take full advantage of all the resources and engagement opportunities that are available to you.
+I also look forward to what you will contribute to our community.